Matt Canavan: Woke

+Covid

 In November 2021, Canavan was one of five Coalition senators who crossed the floor to vote for Pauline Hanson's proposed COVID-19 Vaccination Status (Prevention of Discrimination) Bill 2021, which would have prevented people who willingly refused the COVID-19 vaccine from being subject to any kind of mandate or consequence.

 His support of the bill drew criticism and accusations of being anti-vaccine.
 Canavan called for the rollout of the AstraZeneca vaccine to be halted, contrary to the policy of his own government and views of his colleagues.

-Canavan has spread misinformation linking COVID vaccination to excess deaths in Australia.
+In September 2023, Canavan promoted a conspiracy theory that COVID-19 vaccination increases the risk of stillbirths, citing Leading Report, an American website known for promoting misinformation.

+Gender

+In January 2025, Canavan said that Australia should copy an executive order signed by Donald Trump which stated that the United States federal government will only recognize two genders, male and female.

 Personal life

 Canavan met his wife, Andrea, at university while volunteering with Edmund Rice Camps.
 As of 2017, they had five children together and lived in Yeppoon.
 They also own a property in Barmaryee and a house in Macquarie, Australian Capital Territory.

 Canavan has said he "rediscovered" his Roman Catholic faith while preparing for his wedding.